Training Programmes

 Five Modules.
 One Operational Framework.

-Our flagship Civilian Emergency Preparedness Manual is a structured, five-module framework for training civilian populations to act as a coordinated first-response layer during nuclear, radiological, and broader emergency scenarios.
-Issued in full to institutional partners and published progressively as a public-facing series.
+A structured, five-module framework for training civilian populations to act as a coordinated first-response layer.
+Issued in full to institutional partners and published progressively as a public series.

 Module 01